 What Are Nail Wraps?

-Nail wraps are available in multiple variations.
-However, they’re often made of thin, sticky material or fabric that can be applied to the nails.
-This material may already have an adhesive on the back or need to be secured with a primer/basecoat.
+However, theyโre often made of thin, sticky material or fabric that can be applied to the nails.

 Nail wraps should fit the size of your nails and offer protection, and are a no-fuss way to achieve a flawless manicure.
 They can also be easy to apply.

-What Nail Wraps Made Of?
+What are Nail Wraps Made Of?

 Modern nail wraps have a flexible, sticky, and plastic-like material that allows the wrap to form on any nail plate.
-In addition, it can easily be manipulated to take various shapes and sizes with a nail file.

-However, more professional nail wraps can be made of silk or fiberglass fabrics to reinforce weak nails or fix broken nails.
-These fabrics provide an alternative to acrylic enhancements.
+However, more professional nail wraps can be made of silk or fiberglass fabrics to reinforce weak nails or repair broken ones.

 Types Of Nail Wraps